MikeHorn-git/WAFS/README.md

 -all                Install both features.
 -anti               Disable and clear certains windows features and parameters for anti-forensics.
 -tools              Install anti-forensics tools.
+-disable            Only disable windows features without cleaning -clean              Only clean

 ```

 # Features